 The Western Cape Department of Agriculture is primarily responsible for the promotion of agriculture in all its rich diversity in the Western Cape.
 It provides a wide range of development, research and support services to the agricultural community in the Western Cape.

-The agricultural sector not only stimulates economic growth in the province, it also plays a major role in creating sustainable job opportunities.
-The department is very committed to deliver on Project Khulisa as part of the Western Cape Government’s Strategic Goal 1.
+The agricultural sector not only stimulates economic growth in the province, but it also plays a major role in creating sustainable job opportunities.
+The department is very committed to delivering on Project Khulisa as part of the Western Cape Government’s Strategic Goal 1.

 The department's service area covers approximately 13 million hectares, of which 2 million hectares are under cultivation and 320 000 hectares are under irrigation.

 The Western Cape Department of Agriculture has a direct or indirect influence on the production of wine, deciduous fruit, citrus, grain, fynbos, vegetables, ostriches, small and large stock, as well as milk and dairy products.
 The department has also made a commitment to support alternative products and crops within the agricultural sector both in terms of finance and service.